ascholerChemeketa/cs160Reader/_sources/ComputingFields/ComputerScience.rst

 Despite its name, much of **computer science** is not focused on the study of computers themselves.
 Instead, computer scientists are more concerned with understanding what problems can be solved with computation and how we can most efficiently and appropriately solve those problems with *algorithms*.
-(An algorithm is simply a step by step process for solving a problem.)
+(An algorithm is simply a step-by-step process for solving a problem.)

 Computer science tends to have a more theoretical focus than other computing disciplines.
 There is a core to the discipline that is closely related to ideas in math and logic.
 But the discipline also